Yandex Cloud

 Maintenance operations are carried out both on enabled and disabled clusters.
 They may include updating the DBMS, applying patches, and so on.

-• DataLens access: Enables you to analyze cluster data in Yandex DataLens.
+• DataLens access: This option enables you to analyze cluster data in Yandex DataLens.

-• WebSQL access: Enables you to run SQL queries against cluster databases from the Yandex Cloud management console using Yandex WebSQL.
+• WebSQL access: This option enables you to run SQL queries against cluster databases from the Yandex Cloud management console using Yandex WebSQL.

-• Access from Metrica and AppMetrica: This option helps import data from AppMetrica to a cluster.
+• Access from Metrica and AppMetrica: This option enables you to import data from AppMetrica to a cluster.

 • Serverless access: Enable this option to allow cluster access from Yandex Cloud Functions.
-For more details on configuring access, see this Cloud Functions article.
+For more information about setting up access, see this Cloud Functions guide.

 • Deletion protection: Manages cluster protection against accidental deletion.